 The trick is to utilise the end-screen while you are still talking and offering information.
 If you add a link after the fact and with just a solid colour background, the viewer will switch to another video or channel.

-90% of the work a YouTube creator does is filming and editing.
-The rest 10% is ensuring that the audience can find your content.
+When you start a YouTube channel, 90% of the work is filming and editing.
+The rest 10% is ensuring that it reaches your audience.
+So, a few critical tips for YouTube for beginners are:

 - That small description box below the video?
 Put.
 It.
 To.
 Use.
 Write an SEO-friendly explanation of what the video is about.
 YouTube isn’t stingy on space, so don’t be paltry with your words.
 However, that doesn’t mean you have permission to wax poetic.
 Something catchy with links works best.

-Literally, every YouTube beginner wants to know how to monetise their channel.
-Recently, YouTube has released a bunch of new ways to earn money.
+Literally, every beginner wants to know how to create a YouTube channel and make money out of it.
+Fortunately, YouTube has released a bunch of new ways to earn money.
 But the spectacular lifestyle and travel vlogger Kritika mentions three:

 - YouTube ad revenue.
 The earning is trivial, but it’s partly under your control, which makes it a good starting point.